Mofazzal-Hossain/quick-build-promo-popup/readme.txt

 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Use the Quick Build Promo Popup settings page to configure the plugin.

+== Features ==
+1. **Create Unlimited Popups** – Design and display as many popups as needed without limitations.
+2. **Customizable Content** – Add personalized text, images, and other elements to suit your needs.
+3. **Flexible Display Events** – Trigger popups on page load, click, exit intent, or custom user interactions.
+4. **Popup Display Delay** – Set a specific delay time before the popup appears.
+5. **Automatic Closing** – Configure popups to close automatically after a set duration.
+6. **Pre-designed Templates** – Choose from a variety of popup templates for quick setup.
+7. **Responsive and Mobile-friendly** – Ensure popups look great on all devices, including desktops, tablets, and smartphones.

 == Frequently Asked Questions ==

 = How do I create a new popup? =